 Illinois Department of Public Health Requirements

-The Illinois Department of Public Health mandates that residential swimming pools adhere to specific regulations to maintain safety and hygiene.
-Public pools in Illinois are required to display signs indicating the maximum occupancy and must have a “no lifeguard” sign if there is no lifeguard on duty.
-This sign also informs that children under 16 must not swim without adult supervision.
-Furthermore, the pools must be sampled every two weeks to ensure the bacterial levels of E. coli are within acceptable limits, specifically no more than 235 colony-forming units per 100 milliliters of water.
-Apparel worn in pools must be clean, and children who are not toilet-trained are required to wear tight fitting rubber or plastic pants.
+The Illinois Department of Public Health regulates swimming facilities that serve the public.
+Those pools are required to display signs indicating the maximum occupancy and must have a “no lifeguard” sign if there is no lifeguard on duty, which also informs swimmers that children under 16 must not swim without adult supervision.
+Public facilities are sampled on a set schedule to confirm bacterial levels are within acceptable limits, with 235 colony-forming units per 100 milliliters the familiar E. coli ceiling for bathing water.
+Apparel worn in those pools must be clean, and children who are not toilet-trained are required to wear tight fitting rubber or plastic pants.

 Residential Pool Design and Construction

-When constructing or installing a pool in Illinois, homeowners must adhere to specific regulations aimed at ensuring safety and compliance.
+When constructing or installing a pool in Illinois, homeowners must adhere to the standards their municipality has adopted, aimed at ensuring safety and compliance.
 These standards apply to both in-ground and above-ground structures, as well as artificial pools designed for residential use.

 In-Ground and Above-Ground Pool Standards

-In Illinois, in-ground pools must have a barrier no less than 3.5 feet tall on all sides, a requirement that also holds true for above-ground pools if their walls are not tall enough to serve as a barrier.
-However, if the walls of an above-ground pool are at least 3.5 feet in height, additional barriers may not be necessary.
-All barriers should not have openings that allow the passage of a 4-inch diameter sphere and should be designed to prevent climbing by young children.
+Under the model residential codes Illinois towns typically adopt, in-ground pools must have a barrier of at least 48 inches on all sides, a requirement that also holds true for above-ground pools if their walls are not tall enough to serve as a barrier.
+If the walls of an above-ground pool already meet the required height, an additional barrier may not be necessary, though the ladder or steps generally have to be removable or lockable.
+Barriers should not have openings that allow the passage of a 4-inch diameter sphere and should be designed to prevent climbing by young children.
+Confirm the exact figures with your building department before you order materials, since they vary from town to town.

-• A continuous and unobstructed barrier at least 3.5 feet high
+- A continuous and unobstructed barrier, usually at least 48 inches high

 Artificial Pool Specifications